stayradiated/cjs-rename/README.md

 - Add support for coffeescript files
 - Can now move files
 - Add in scanning so that `options.from` can match multiple files
+- Add `--search` flag for searching by filename

 ## 0.0.3